JaneliaSciComp/hortacloud-website/content/docs/user_manual/basic_operations.md

 Admins in the system may change any neuron's owner at any time.

-The workspace gear menu contains the very dangerous "Temp ownership admin" checkbox which gives the user the ability to change neuron ownership as if they were an admin (but grants no other admin privileges).
+The gear menu in the "WORKSPCE" section contains the very dangerous "Temp ownership admin" checkbox which gives the user the ability to change neuron ownership as if they were an admin (but grants no other admin privileges).
 Use this sparingly!
 It's intended for use by a trusted and professional group to circumvent situations where a neuron owner is, eg, on vacation, and no admin is available to change it.

 ## Exporting data

 Horta use the SWC file format for importing and exporting neuron data.
 It's a multi-column text file that records the position and connectivity of the neurons and not much else.
 Note that an SWC file may contain more than one neuron or neuron fragment.

-- To export all of the neurons in a workspace, choose "Export SWC file" from the gear menu in the workspace information area.
+- To export all of the neurons in a workspace, choose "Export SWC file" from the gear menu in the "WORKSPACE" section.
 - To export one specific neuron, right-click on the neuron name in the neuron list and choose "Export SWC file...".
-- To export all neurons in the neuron list (potentially filtered), from the gear menu under the neuron list, choose "Export neurons...".
+- To export all neurons in the neuron list (potentially filtered), from the gear menu in the "NEURONS" section, choose "Export neurons...".

 **Output files**: In all cases, you will be prompted to choose an output location for the exported neuron(s).